Garrett Lowney

-Steven Garrett Lowney (born October 3, 1979 in Appleton, Wisconsin) is an American former Greco-Roman Olympic wrestler.
+Steven Garrett Lowney (born October 3, 1979) is an American former Greco-Roman Olympic wrestler.

 Lowney wrestled for the University of Minnesota under coach J Robinson.
 While at the University of Minnesota, he received his B.A. in Marketing at the Carlson School of Management, won a bronze medal at the 2000 Summer Olympics in Sydney, and ran a youth instruction company to support his way through college.

-After graduation, he became a member of the 2004 Summer Olympic team in Athens.
-He had attended Freedom High School which is in the small town of Freedom, Wisconsin.
+After graduation, he would also become a member of the 2004 Summer Olympic team in Athens.
+He attended Freedom High School in Freedom, Wisconsin.